Holly Morehouse, PhD

 Raquel Aronhime, Secretary

-Raquel joined the United Way staff in 2012, working with community volunteer teams to strategically invest community funds in community programs addressing education and health needs.
-Her role also has her facilitating the Chittenden County Truancy Task Force and working with various stakeholders on an Interpreters Training and Credentialing System to address the growing need for qualified interpreters in Chittenden County.
-Raquel is a former project manager at Tetra Tech ARD where she supported USAID-funded local governance and infrastructure projects in Latin America, Africa and Central Europe.
-Prior to moving to Burlington in 2001, Raquel spent five years at the U.S. Peace Corps Headquarters in Washington, D.C., first as a Country Desk Officer for South America, and later in training roles that allowed her to design and facilitate training programs for both domestic and international Peace Corps staff and Volunteers, particularly in the area of Cross-Cultural Training.
-Other work experiences include teaching Spanish and French in independent schools, working with Cuban and Haitian refugees at the Guantanamo Bay Naval Base in Cuba and serving as an Education Peace Corps Volunteer in Slovakia.
-Raquel has two children, Eva and Sammy, and is a resident of Burlington.
+Raquel joined United Way in 2012.
+Currently, she manages the volunteer-led process to grant out $1.5 Million annually to local programs addressing priorities in education, income and health needs, as well as participating in collaborative partnerships to address systemic change.
+Her key interests are in the areas of youth development; advancing work in equity and inclusion; and performing arts.
+Prior to United Way, Raquel was a project manager at Tetra Tech ARD where she supported USAID-funded local governance and infrastructure projects in Latin America, Africa and Central Europe.
+Raquel spent five years at the U.S. Peace Corps Headquarters in Washington, D.C., first as a Country Desk Officer for South America, and later as a Training Administrator, designing and facilitating training programs for both domestic and international Peace Corps staff and Volunteers.
+Other work experiences include teaching Spanish and French in independent schools, working with Cuban and Haitian migrants and refugees at the Guantanamo Bay Naval Base in Cuba, and serving as a Peace Corps Volunteer in Slovakia.
+Raquel holds a B.A. in French and Spanish from Wake Forest University, and an M.A. in Intercultural Management from the School for International Training.
+She resides in Burlington with her husband, Scott, and their two children, Eva and Sam.

 Founder, Community Connections